thechnet/une/DOCUMENTATION.md

 # Une Documentation

-> Note: This documentation is written for people with previous programming experience.
-It does not explain basic ideas, but merely describe how they are used in Une.

 Une's syntax is a combination of *C*, *JavaScript*, and *Python*.
 Any programmer, but especially one with previous experience in the above-mentioned languages, should find their way into the language quickly and easily.

 ## 1. General Concepts